 Step 1: Take Care of Yourself

 Your first step in participating in your loved one’s continuum of care is to take care of yourself!
-You may have been forced to act as an impromptu “therapist” or “caretaker” for your loved one, and that can take its toll.
+You may have been forced to act as an impromptu “therapist” for your loved one, and that takes its toll.

-While your loved one is in treatment at Arbor Wellness, this is your time to take care of personal needs, like doctor’s visits, and reacquaint yourself with old hobbies and other forms of self-care.
+While your loved one is in treatment at Arbor Wellness, this is your time to take care of personal needs.
+This includes doctor’s visits and the ability to reacquaint yourself with old hobbies and other forms of self-care.

 Remember, you cannot pour out of an empty cup; to help someone else, you need to make sure you are also caring for yourself!

 Step 2: Get Educated

 Your second step is education!
 Learn about your own trauma.
 Also, seek help from an individual therapist, and try to understand your loved one’s diagnosis.
 Go to the Arbor Wellness Resources page for YouTube Videos, articles, and books that are good places to start in your personal learning.

 By educating yourself, you will not only be more empathetic to the challenges facing your loved one, but you will know more about the proper ways to help them heal!
 Sometimes, our best intentions can be enabling rather than healing.